ros/diagnostics/diagnostic_common_diagnostics/README.md

 #### error-offset-tolerance
 (default: 5000000)
-Offset from NTP host.
-Above this is error
+If the offset from the NTP host exceeds this value, it is reported as an error instead of warning.

 #### self_offset-tolerance
 (default: 500)